 As the days pass, the article recedes into the nowhere of pandemic worry.
 I swallow my shame and loathing and write repeated messages to the editors—people I admire—requesting extensions.
 More than once I’ve struggled with dark moods that left me disoriented and paralyzed.
 When that happened before, I broke my work down into small segments, baby steps.

 Which is how I’m finally able to get through this task.
 My process:

 I first did a long free write without looking at notes or books.
 It helped me take stock of what I know and don’t know, helped me find a voice.
 Then I mapped it out.

 Everything in one folder, previous writing and notes along with articles I’ve annotated.

 I approach outlining like it’s a piece of art.
-I don’t outline everything, but when I do, I used OmniOutliner, which lets me move things around easily.
-With this piece, didn’t care too much about the hierarchy.
+I don’t outline everything I write, but when I do, I use OmniOutliner, which lets me move things around easily.
+With this piece of the outline, I didn’t care too much about the hierarchy.
 I was mostly interested in grouping ideas and quotations.